awsdocs/amazon-redshift-management-guide/doc_source/connecting-using-workbench.md

    If your connection is successful, a listing of records appears in the **Results** tab\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/connect-cluster-query-result-50.png)

-1. Alternatively, if you loaded the sample tables and data from the [Amazon Redshift Getting Started](https://docs.aws.amazon.com/redshift/latest/gsg/), you can test your connection by typing the following query into the **Statement** window:
+1. Alternatively, if you loaded the sample tables and data from the [Amazon Redshift Getting Started Guide](https://docs.aws.amazon.com/redshift/latest/gsg/), you can test your connection by typing the following query into the **Statement** window:

    ```
    select * from users order by userid limit 100;